sajdoann/Rag/README.md

 ## 💡 Improvement Ideas

+- add evaluation of LLM answer
+- add test cases (testing in general)
+- check if LLM really only nicely puts together what is in the searched data and does not go on its own
 - Extract slide change timestamps from the PDF (e.g. slides templated look at bottom-left page numbers change in video) to sync with transcripts.
 - Add **metadata filtering** (e.g., by lecture title, source).
 - Build a GUI like [chatpdf.com](https://www.chatpdf.com/).
 - Apply RAG to other domains: legal, medical, etc.
 - test if it would pass Milan Starka's publicly available questions for subjects:)
 ---

+#### Small remarks:
+- in future compare this RAG system on TREC dataset eval
+- geenration in future
+  - let LLM judge the quality of the answer
+  - query rewriting: generate synonyms, subquestions to obtan better result
+  - cos retrieval works badly on retrieval on specific things (fe all mentions about google pixel 6a) bm25 hybrid search is an industry standard.

 ## 📚 Sources & Inspiration